 These symbol equations all involve elements and ions, but we can write balanced symbol equations for other reactions, too.

-If we burn the hydrocarbon gas propane in oxygen (or in air), we get carbon dioxide and water.
+If we burn the hydrocarbon gas propane in oxygen (or in the air), we get carbon dioxide and water.

 Propane + oxygen → carbon dioxide + water